AndrewSRea/My_Learning_Port/JavaScript/JS_First_Steps/Variables/README.md

 At this point, you may be thinking "why do we need two keywords for defining variables??
 Whay have `var` *and* `let`?"

 The reasons are somewhat historical.
 Back when JavaScript was first created, there was only `var`.
-This works basiccally fine in most cases, but it has some issues in the way it works--its design can sometimes be confusing or downright annoying.
+This works basically fine in most cases, but it has some issues in the way it works--its design can sometimes be confusing or downright annoying.
 So, `let` was created in modern versions of JavaScript, a new keyword for creating variables that works somewhat differently to `var`, fixing its issues in the process.

 A couple of simple differences are explained below.
-We won't go into all the differences now, but you'll start to discover them as you learn more about JavaScript (if you really want to read about them no, feel fre to check out the [MDN `let` reference page](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let)).
+We won't go into all the differences now, but you'll start to discover them as you learn more about JavaScript (if you really want to read about them no, feel free to check out the [MDN `let` reference page](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let)).

 For a start, if you write a multiline JavaScript program that declares and initializes a variable, you can actually declare a variable with `var` after you initialize it and it will still work.
 For example:
 ```